Regulators say EU to delay Basel bank capital rules

 The new regime lays down higher standards in determining what kind of assets a bank can use to meet these capital levels.
 For example, it sets a limit on the use of hybrid debt that banks previously relied on, but which failed to avert the crisis.

-By standardising EU capital rules, the law would also make it easier for the European Central Bank to supervise lenders, the first step towards a banking union, which is a cornerstone of closer fiscal integration in the euro single currency area.
+By standardizing EU capital rules, the law would also make it easier for the European Central Bank to supervise lenders, the first step towards a banking union, which is a cornerstone of closer fiscal integration in the euro single currency area.

 But the European Union is struggling to agree on many aspects of the package, including what kinds of assets can be considered liquid, or available at short notice.